bmevprog/bmevprog.github.io/_posts/2024-10-05-intro-week-2-solutions.md

 This exercise is similar to the TwoSum one in the video.
-We iterate the input vector, checking all possible candidates for the first number of the three, inside the loop we do the same two pointer technique as for 2SUM, to find the two other numbers of the triplets.
+We iterate the input vector, checking all possible candidates for the first number of the three.
+Inside the loop we do the same Left/Right two pointer technique as for TwoSum, to find the two other numbers of the triplets.

 Since we are now looking for all solutions, we collect them in a container and return it at the end.
 Because the input vector